Pravin Saraf joins Exide as Senior President & Head of Operations - www.lokmattimes.com

 Pravin Saraf joins Exide as Senior President & Head of Operations

-PNN Kolkata (West Bengal) [India], November 6: Exide Industries is pleased to announce the appointment of Pravin Saraf as ...
+Kolkata (West Bengal) [India] November 6: Exide Industries is pleased to announce the appointment of Mr. Pravin Saraf as ...

-Kolkata (West Bengal) [India], November 6: Exide Industries is pleased to announce the appointment of Pravin Saraf as Senior President & Head of Operations.
+Kolkata (West Bengal) [India] November 6: Exide Industries is pleased to announce the appointment of Mr. Pravin Saraf as Senior President & Head of Operations.
 As a Senior Management Personnel (SMP), he will be part of the Top Leadership team at Exide.

 Pravin comes with 35 years of domestic and international experience across global benchmark companies such as Bosch (India & Germany), Bajaj, Endurance Technology and Crompton Greaves Consumer Electrical Ltd. He is a distinguished professional with a proven history of leading organisations through transformative periods.